AishwaryaS9/InsightLane/README.md

 - **Email Service:** NodeMailer for password resets and newsletters

-- **File Uploads**: Multer for handling file uploads and Image Kit for storing Images
+- **File Uploads**: Multer for handling file uploads and Image Kit for storing images

 ### Deployment:

 - Frontend: Hosted on [Vercel](https://vercel.com/) for fast, reliable, and scalable deployment.

-- Backend: Hosted on [Render](https://render.com/) to provide robust and scalable server-side support.
+- Backend: Hosted on [Vercel](https://vercel.com/) to provide robust and scalable server-side support.

 ---